tdwg/dwc/docs/terms/index.md

     <tr class="table-secondary"><th colspan="2">footprintSRS</th></tr>
     <tr><td>Identifier</td><td><a href="http://rs.tdwg.org/dwc/terms/footprintSRS">http://rs.tdwg.org/dwc/terms/footprintSRS</a></td></tr>
     <tr><td>Definition</td><td>The ellipsoid, geodetic datum, or spatial reference system (SRS) upon which the geometry given in dwc:footprintWKT is based.</td></tr>
     <tr><td>Comments</td><td>Recommended best practice is to use the EPSG code of the SRS, if known.
 Otherwise use a controlled vocabulary for the name or code of the geodetic datum, if known.
 Otherwise use a controlled vocabulary for the name or code of the ellipsoid, if known.
 If none of these is known, use the value <code>unknown</code>.
 It is also permitted to provide the SRS in Well-Known-Text, especially if no EPSG code provides the necessary values for the attributes of the SRS.
-Do not use this term to describe the SRS of the dwc:decimalLatitude and dwc:decimalLongitude, nor of any verbatim coordinates - use the dwc:geodeticDatum and dwc:verbatimSRS instead.</td></tr>
+Do not use this term to describe the SRS of the dwc:decimalLatitude and dwc:decimalLongitude, nor of any verbatim coordinates - use the dwc:geodeticDatum and dwc:verbatimSRS instead.
+This term has an equivalent in the dwciri: namespace that allows only an IRI as a value, whereas this term allows for any string literal value.</td></tr>
     <tr><td>Examples</td><td><ul class="list-group list-group-flush"><li class="list-group-item"><code>epsg:4326</code></li><li class="list-group-item"><code>GEOGCS["GCS_WGS_1984", DATUM["D_WGS_1984", SPHEROID["WGS_1984",6378137,298.257223563]], PRIMEM["Greenwich",0], UNIT["Degree",0.0174532925199433]]</code> (WKT for the standard WGS84 Spatial Reference System EPSG:4326)</li></ul></td></tr>
   </tbody>
 </table>